antoniobytedev-vitis/vitis-workshop/course/3.spatial paralelism/advanced/exercise3/solution.md

     }
 }
 ```
+Combining pipeline and unroll is much more efficient.
+Not only do we achieve double the throughput, but we also use a similar number of resources.
+This is because pipelining allows us to reduce the iteration latency significantly, compared to only unrolling.
+# Finished table
 | metric                          | Previous Exercise | Max Unroll Factor(2) |
 | ------------------------------- | ----------------- | -------------------- |
 | Latency in second loop (cycles) | 4225              | 2052                 |